cixtor/slackapi/README.md

 - [x] `groups.create` - Creates a private channel.
 - [x] `groups.createChild` - Clones and archives a private channel.
 - [x] `groups.history` - Fetches history of messages and events from a private channel.
+- [x] `groups.id` - Gets private channel identifier from readable name.
 - [x] `groups.info` - Gets information about a private channel.
 - [x] `groups.invite` - Invites a user to a private channel.
 - [x] `groups.kick` - Removes a user from a private channel.
 - [x] `groups.leave` - Leaves a private channel.
 - [x] `groups.list` - Lists private channels that the calling user has access to.
 - [x] `groups.mark` - Sets the read cursor in a private channel.
+- [x] `groups.myHistory` - Displays messages of the current user from a private channel.
 - [x] `groups.open` - Opens a private channel.
+- [x] `groups.purgeHistory` - Deletes history of messages and events from a private channel.
 - [x] `groups.rename` - Renames a private channel.
 - [x] `groups.setPurpose` - Sets the purpose for a private channel.
 - [x] `groups.setRetention` - Sets the retention time of the messages.
 - [x] `groups.setTopic` - Sets the topic for a private channel.
 - [x] `groups.unarchive` - Unarchives a private channel.
+- [x] `help` - Displays usage and program options.
 - [x] `help.issues.list` - List issues reported by the current user.
 - [x] `im.close` - Close a direct message channel.
 - [x] `im.history` - Fetches history of messages and events from direct message channel.
 - [x] `im.list` - Lists direct message channels for the calling user.
 - [x] `im.mark` - Sets the read cursor in a direct message channel.
+- [x] `im.myHistory` - Displays messages of the current user from direct message channel.
 - [x] `im.open` - Opens a direct message channel.
+- [x] `im.purgeHistory` - Deletes history of messages and events from direct message channel.
 - [ ] `mpim.close` - Closes a multiparty direct message channel.
 - [ ] `mpim.history` - Fetches history of messages and events from a multiparty direct message.
 - [x] `mpim.list` - Lists multiparty direct message channels for the calling user.